Graduate Job Outcomes

 Name TItle Thesis Title Institution Year of Placement Pearl Ratunil Associate Professor "Medieval Blackness: Blackness and Medieval Hagiography" (2008) William Rainey Harper College 2008

-Non-Faculty Career Outcomes
+Non-Faculty Career Outcomes for Graduate Students

 Together with the Modern Language Association, the National Endowment for the Humanities, the American Historical Association, and many of our colleagues across disciplines, we recognize the value of humanities PhD training within and beyond the academy.
 In addition to working as faculty, our graduates have found fulfilling careers in roles in a variety of fields and industries, including research libraries, publishing, journalism, and K-12 education.